 For example, certain kinds of compensation, services rendered by foreign organizations that do not have permanent establishments in Vietnam, or others regulated by law.

 As a foreigner working in Vietnam, it is likely that you have to declare your personal income tax.
 If you’re still new to this term, make sure to check our guideline on Personal Income Tax declaration and payment in Vietnam.

-5. Vietnam VAT Refund
+VAT Refund in Vietnam

 There are some circumstances in which a business entity can get a refund of VAT.

 Summarily, you can get a refund of VAT if falling into the following scope:

 Your business entity adopting the credit method with:

 - A new investment project and the project is in the investment phase;